-This won’t apply in the retractable roofed confines of State Farm Stadium, but if the game were played in Buffalo with rain and 20 mph winds in the forecast, it would be a solid reason to adjust your baseline figure.
+This won’t apply in the domed confines of Allegiant Stadium, but if the game were played in Buffalo with rain and 20 mph winds in the forecast, it would be a solid reason to adjust your baseline figure.

 If you do have a sizeable NFL database, you could look at all games in Buffalo with significant winds and see how they played out.
 You’ll find two or three of these types of games every year in Buffalo when the weather is inclement, so if you go back 10-15 years, you’ll get a decent sample size to look for field goal trends.

 Consider All Factors With Super Bowl Prop Betting

 The quality of kickers also needs to be considered.
 Harrison Butker Over 1.5 is -115 at DK.
 What about head coach decision making?
 The Chiefs and Niners were midpack in fourth-down conversions this year.
 Does that show up in the 3.5 field goal numbers?
 The answer is in the data.

 This proposition has been around since the dawn of man and generates a lot of interest each Super Bowl.
 It’s a true “bridge-jumper” play, in which you wager large sums of money to win relatively little.
 Pricing this prop is pretty simple: just figure out how many games in which a safety occurred.
 In 2023, there were only 17 safeties, which is one out of about every 16 games.(The Niners had one, the Chiefs went 0-fer.)

 To arrive at a more accurate number, you can go much farther back in time when it comes to safeties, as not much has changed in the game that would alter their frequency.